ChandanaVaidya17/tic-tac-toe/README.md

-#tic tac toe game application
+#tic tac toe game ANDROID APPLICATION

 Tic tac toe is a two-player game wherein the players will have to choose either X or O in a 3×3 grid.
 The first player can choose any position in the grid and both will get one move at a time, one after the other.